garrett-mulcahy/garrett-mulcahy.github.io/index.md

 - approximating **gradient flows** in the Wasserstein space using Schrödinger bridges
 - statistical **sensitivity analysis** via optimal transport

-More broadly, I am interested in all things probability, optimization, statistics, and machine learning.
-I have previously worked on applied projects involving **reinforcement learning**, **langauge models**, and **Bayesian statistics**.
+More broadly, I am interested in all things probability, statistics, and machine learning.
+I have previously worked on applied projects involving **reinforcement learning**, **language models**, and **Bayesian statistics**.

 I did my undergraduate studies in Mathematics and Statistics at [Purdue University](https://www.math.purdue.edu/), where I was generously mentored by [Prof. Thomas Sinclair](https://www.math.purdue.edu/~tsincla/).